tokland/omreact/README.md

 }
 ```

-Use like this on event props:
+Use like this on the event props of rendered elements:

 - `actions.increment`: An _object_, use it when you need no arguments.
 Example `$onClick={actions.increment}`.
 The dispatcher will see that it's not a function and won't call it with the event arguments.
 - `actions.add`: A _1-time callable function_ that takes only action constructor arguments.
 Example: `$onClick={actions.add(1)}`.
 This function should be memoized.